-The major in French Cultural Studies (FCS) is intended for students whose interests in the French and Francophone world are primarily cultural and historical.
+The French Cultural Studies (FCS) major is intended for students whose interests in the French and Francophone world are primarily cultural and historical.

 This interdepartmental major combines courses from the department of French with those in Africana studies, art, history, music, political science, or any other department offering courses on France or Francophone countries.